AMENDED WORKING COPY OF

 8.2 The Employers shall set aside assets in a grantor trust to offset their obligations to pay benefits pursuant to this Plan, but any funds set aside shall remain subject to the general creditors of the Employers, as provided in the trust agreement.

 9. Claims Procedure

-9.1 Any person claiming a benefit or requesting an interpretation, a ruling or information under this Plan shall present the request in writing to the Administrator or the Agents, who shall respond in writing as soon as practicable.
+9.1 Any person claiming a benefit or requesting an interpretation, a ruling or information under this Plan shall present the request in writing to the Claims Committee, who shall respond in writing as soon as practicable.